 First looks are not always just for you and your significant other, make sure to let us know if you plan to share one with a family member or your bridal party!
 We loved this super sweet first look between Alyssa and her father.

 Second, is the “bride will obey husband” bit.
-This one is common in religious ceremonies and if it’s your style- then by all means go for it, we aren’t here to judge.
-But be aware that it is VERY common and that if you don’t want this sort of scripture or wording in your ceremony that you should notify the officiant ahead of time.
-There is plenty of scripture available that doesn’t outline a hierarchy within the home and it’s easy to swap this bit out if it leaves a bad taste in your mouth.
+This is common in religious ceremonies and if it’s your style- then by all means go for it, we aren’t here to judge.
+But be aware that it is VERY common and that if you don’t want this sort of scripture or wording in your ceremony you should notify the officiant ahead of time.
+There is plenty of scripture available that doesn’t outline a hierarchy and it’s easy to swap this bit out if it leaves a bad taste in your mouth.

 Finally, your wedding should be about the two of you.
 We urge our couples to make their wedding unique and special to them and to keep and toss whatever traditions they like or don’t like.
 Lots of times families and friends get involved in the planning process and while we totally encourage you to take help where you can get it- don’t let great aunt Suzie bully you into doing something you don’t like or aren’t comfortable with!
 If you need more help don’t forget to contact us so we can help you through step by step!